- Monitoring the behaviors of influential investors is nothing new.

 Lately, trading based on the activity of some so-called whales has extended to other notable public figures.
 Should you follow this trend?

-While there is nothing wrong with gathering information of all kinds to inform your investing strategy, trading based solely on the activities of someone else, regardless of who they are, can lead you down a dangerous path.
+While there is nothing wrong with gathering information of all kinds to inform your investing strategy, trading based solely on the activities of someone else, regardless of who they are, can be a mistake.
 Even if you see anecdotal evidence of short-term profits being made, there are myriad reasons why sticking to your investing plan and doing your own research (particularly if you manage your own investments) may serve you best over the long run.

 What's different now?